Paired Evaluation Math (log-space, token-weighted)

 Claim

-For paired evaluation windows i = 1..n with token counts t_i, the reported
+For ppl-like metrics on paired evaluation windows i = 1..n with token counts t_i, the reported

 ratio between two arms A and B (e.g., preview/final or edited/baseline)